 Please contact us if your questions are not answered on this site

-The total cost of the four day Nome field trip is $3765.00.
+The total cost of the four-day Nome field trip is $3600.00.
 There is no single supplement.
 The trip cost does not include airfare or meals.
-A $1,500.00 deposit is required upon registration.
-The balance of $2265.00, is due March 23, 2022 for all trips.
-If you cancel a $6340.00 administration fee will be charged if you cancel within 60 days after you register.
+A $1,600.00 deposit is required upon registration.
+The balance of $2000.00, is due March 23, 2023 for all trips.
+If you cancel, a $600.00 administration fee will be charged if you cancel within 60 days after you register.
 If you cancel after the balance is paid, there can be no refund unless a replacement is found.

-Nome Field trip Group 1: Arriving in Nome the evening of May 27, 2022 ending with your departing evening flight on May 31, 2021 to Anchorage.
-The evening flight to Anchorage may require an overnight room if no evening air flights are available to your destination.
+Nome Field trip Group 1: Arriving in Nome the evening of May 23, 2023 ending with your departing evening flight on May 27, 2023 to Anchorage.
+The flight to Anchorage may require an overnight room.
+Currently Alaska Airlines has scheduling issues, if no evening air flights are available to your destination.
 This room is not covered in the trip fee.